800-937-8398 Call us for a free quote Contact us

 Arizona pack rat infestations

 People with too much stuff aren’t the only pack rats.
 Arizona is home to a large number of these desert-dwelling rodents.
-Unfortunately, our communities are becoming more attractive to the pack rat population than their native desert habitats.
-Find out how proper pest control practices can keep these nuisances off your property.
+Unfortunately, Arizona homes and communities are becoming more attractive to the pack rat population than their native desert habitats.

 The pack rat is common in the Arizona desert areas.
-Arizona pack rats are different in appearance than other types of rats.
-Pack rats have long tails that are covered in fur, white feet, and a white underbelly.
+Arizona pack rats, also known as woodrats, are different in appearance from other types of rats.
+Pack rats have long, furry tails, white feet, and a white underbelly.
 The Arizona pack rat may also be larger than other types of rats, growing up to eight inches in length.

 If you have a rodent problem, Western Exterminator knows how to solve it.
-Contact us today at 800-937-8398 or get in touch with us online.
+Contact us today at 800-937-8398 to book your free pest inspection.

 Contact our local rat experts!